telefonicaid/fiware-sth-comet/README.md

 ## License

-Cygnus is licensed under Affero General Public License (GPL) version 3.
+STH-Comet is licensed under Affero General Public License (GPL) version 3.
 You can find a [copy of this license in the repository](./LICENSE).

 © 2018 Telefonica Investigación y Desarrollo, S.A.U